balaji303/Paid-RTOS/README.md

 - ARM® MDK Keil µVision Version: 5.28.0.0 and above
 - Toolchain Path:    C:\Keil_v5\ARM\ARMCC\Bin
 - STM32F446RE-VET with debugger ST-LINK/V2-1
+- Change the Floating Point Hardware to **Not Used** in Target Options

 Download MDK-Arm from this [link](https://www.keil.com/download/product/)